SeatPlan Logo

 There are shows suitable for all ages in the West End, including those aimed at toddlers and pre-school aged children.
 These are shorter than a standard play or musical and feature lots of interaction, puppetry and songs.

-Popular children’s picture books such as The Tiger Who Came to Tea and Julia Donaldson's The Smeds and The Smoos are regularly adapted for the stage and are an excellent way to introduce your little one to theatre.
+Popular children’s picture books such as The Tiger Who Came to Tea and Julia Donaldson's The Smartest Giant in Town and Room on the Broom are regularly adapted for the stage and are an excellent way to introduce your little one to theatre.

 There are several theatres in London which produce work especially for children up to the age of 11, including Unicorn Theatre and Little Angel Theatre.